cypherpunk-academy/2064/en/036_1915_After the bomb.md

 Hilde checks the woman's breath with her ear on her mouth.
 She got a shock.
 With one arm she pulls a man who just wants to pass by her, presses the cloth into his hand and instructs him to press it onto the wound.
-Then she begins to push strongly against the chest with both hands.
+Then she begins to push strongly against the chest of the woman with both hands.
-Three, four times, then she hears the chest again.
+Three, four times, then she listens if the heart is beating.
-Three more times, four times.
+Then again three, four more times.
 Listen.
 Again and again.
 Time passes.
-"Where was Adolf?"
+"Where is Adolf?"

 After endless minutes he comes.
 With a paramedic.